 A form that you can download from our website can be used to record your comments.
-The completed form should be sent to the above address, or faxed to us on 01325 388900.
-Copies of this form are also available from the Town Hall reception desk.
+The completed form should be sent to the above address, or faxed to us on 01325 388616.

+Copies of this form are also available from the Planning reception desk at the Town Hall.